 Then, you should line up the new waters pumps & replace them with the old pump’s old one.
 In doing so, you should consult the manual to double-check so that you are doing the right thing.
 Then, you need to properly bolt the water pump to a certain pressure.

-In these cases, you can upgrade to a better coolants product or antifreeze.
+In these cases, you can upgrade to a better coolant product or antifreeze.
 Then, you should plug the battery back in and start your car.
 Make sure you inspect to make sure everything is running fine.
-With this, you wills are ables to replaces your water pump properly.
+With this, you wills are ables to replace your water pump properly.